equinor/radix-operator/docs/radixconfig.md

 ### components

 This is where you specify the various components for your application - it needs at least one.

+### dnsAppAlias

+Creates an alias in the form of `<app-name>.app.radix.equinor.com` for the specified environment and component.

+In the example above, the component frontend hosted in environment prod, will be accessible from `myapp.app.radix.equinor.com` and a default endpoint provided for all open component `frontend-myapp-prod.<clustername>.dev.radix.equinor.com`

 #### name